Virgil Finlay: Biography

-Virgil Warden Finlay was born and raised in Rochester, New York; his father, woodworker Warden Hugh Finlay, died at age 40 in the midst of the Great Depression, leaving his family (widow Ruby and two children, Jean and Virgil) in straitened circumstances.
+Virgil Warden Finlay was born July 23, 1914, in Rochester, New York.
+His father, woodworker Warden Hugh Finlay, died at age 40 in the midst of the Great Depression, leaving his family (widow Ruby and two children) in straitened circumstances.
 By his high school years, Virgil Finlay was exercising his passions for art and poetry, and discovered his lifelong subject matter in the pulp magazines of the era—science fiction in Amazing Stories (1927), fantasy and horror in Weird Tales (1928)—and began to exhibit at the age of 16.
 By age 21 he was confident enough in his art to send six pieces, unsolicited, to editor Farnsworth Wright at Weird Tales, who determined that such detailed work would transfer successfully to relatively rough paper the magazine used (pulp magazines were so described because of their paper quality).
 Wright began buying Finlay's work, which debuted with illustrations of three different stories in the December 1935 issue and appeared in 62 issues including the last in September 1954.
 He also created 19 color covers for Weird Tales numbers from February 1937 to March 1953.

 Finlay quickly branched out to other publications after his 1935 debut; he was an immediate hit.
 In 1938 he went to work for A. Merritt at The American Weekly, moving from Rochester to New York City.
 Later the same year, he married Beverly Stiles, whom he had known in childhood in Rochester (November 16, 1938), and at some point, converted to Judaism.
-In 1937, he made an illustration for the first instalment of Supernatural Horror in Literature, which was to be published in the Science-Fantasy Correspondent.
+In 1937, he made an illustration for the first installment of H. P. Lovecraft's Supernatural Horror in Literature, which was to be published in the Science-Fantasy Correspondent.
 When that magazine was ceased publication, it was used on the cover of the April–May 1937 issue of the Amateur Correspondent.
 This portrayal has become one of the more prominent artistic depictions of Lovecraft.